khairyo/drivejiejie/README.md

 # DriveJieJie Web App

-DriveJieJie is a comprehensive driving app that offers various features to make driving more convenient and less stressful.
-It includes real-time carpark availability updates, real-time gas station prices, and a chatbot for answering driving-related questions.
+Welcome to DriveJieJie, your all-in-one driving assistant app.
+This app provides real-time updates on carpark availability and gas station prices, and features a dynamic chatbot built on Ollama AI to answer all your driving-related queries.
+The app also includes typical map features like live location tracking and map pins/popups for various locations.

 ## Features

 ### Real-time Carpark Availability

-The focus was on ensuring the camera live update functionality worked, which is why the carpark availability updates are currently hardcoded to Northpoint City South Wing Carpark.
-In real-life scenarios, the camera would be wired to an actual live carpark availability signboard for real-time updates.

 **Overview**: Provides real-time updates on carpark availability.
 **Functionality**: When the camera detects a number in front of it, it updates the carpark availability within the Google location marker popup.
 This eliminates the need to physically drive to the carpark to check availability.